alsarmie/DD2414-Documentation/docs/parts/fasteners.md

 # Fasteners Summary

-There are some specific fasteners (i.e. hardware) that will be required for assembly of this quadrotor as designed.
+There are some specific fastener sizes that will be required for assembly of this quadrotor as designed.

 In general, it is recommended to have a decent stock